coollog/theboola/wp-content/plugins/nextgen-facebook/readme.txt

 == Changelog ==

-= Version 7.6.10 =
+= Version 7.6.13.2 =

 * **Bugfixes**
+	* Fixed WooCommerce v2.2.7 shortcodes in the admin interface by loading the WooCommerce template functions ourselves (Pro version).
+* **Improvements**
+	* Added more detail to the error message when WordPress fails to save the upgraded plugin settings.
+* **New Features**
 	* *None*
-* **Enhancements**
-	* Added a new "Use Image(s) Alt if No Content" option to include img alt text if/when the content text is empty.

-= Version 7.6.9.1 =
+= Version 7.6.13.1 =

 * **Bugfixes**
-	* Fix to allow the og:image meta tag to be disabled, without disabling the og:image:secure_url meta tag as well.
-* **Enhancements**
 	* *None*
+* **Improvements**
+	* Enabled the Social Settings 'Social Preview' and 'Header Preview' tabs for Drafts as well.
+* **New Features**
+	* Added a new 'Report Cache Purge Count' option on the Advanced settings page (enabled by default).

-= Version 7.6.9 =
+= Version 7.6.13 =

 * **Bugfixes**
-	* *None*
+	* Fixed a return value when URL shortening fails (should have been false instead of an empty string).
-* **Enhancements**
+* **Improvements**
-	* Updated the wordpress.org URLs from HTTP to HTTPS.
-	* Added the `get_options()` method to the SucomForm class.
+	* Removed auto-appending the parent title to the post title if no SEO plugin is detected.
-	* Added a check for the number of returned video preview images.
+	* Added a fallback for all custom title and description values to the Open Graph title and description.
-	* Added a new 'Include Video Preview Image' option in the NGFB General settings page (Pro version).
+* **New Features**
-	* Added a check for the 'auto-draft' post status when displaying the Social Settings metabox (Free version).
+	* Added a 'Social Preview' tab to the Social Settings metabox.
+	* Added a NgfbHead::get_post_info() method to get basic information about the Post from the meta tag array.

 == Upgrade Notice ==

-= 7.6.10 =

-Added a new "Use Image(s) Alt if No Content" option to include img alt text if/when the content text is empty.

-= 7.6.9.1 =
+= 7.6.13.1 =

-Fix to allow the og:image meta tag to be disabled, without disabling the og:image:secure_url meta tag as well.
+A new 'Report Cache Purge Count' option, and 'Social Preview' and 'Header Preview' tabs enabled for Drafts as well.

-= 7.6.9 =
+= 7.6.13 =

-Updates the wordpress.org URLs to HTTPS, adds a check for the number of returned video preview images, and includes a new 'Include Video Preview Image' option.
+Adds a new 'Social Preview' tab to the Social Settings metabox, improved title and description handling in some cases, fix to better control URL rewriting service failures.